Ivane212/Walk-With-Tyson/README.md

+# Design

-## Site Structure
+## Website Framework

 Walk With Tyson Website consists four pages: [Home](index.html) is the main laoding page, [Tysons Life](tysons-life.html), [Images](images.html), and [Walkies](Walkies.html).
 All pages are all accessible from navigation bar.
-Further the header is clickable and will return the user to home page if used. every page consists of a footer where you will find social media links on all pages.
+The header is clickable and will return the user to home page if used.
+Links to social media are placed at the footer of every page.

 [Back to top](<#content>)
+## i